dialog-semiconductor/BLE_SDK6_examples/LPCCSE-201-Reset_Indication_update/Readme.md

 ------

 ## Example Description
+Both DA14531 and DA14585/586 devices comprise three main reset signals that can be triggered from different sources, the reset signals are
+* **POR** : Triggred when VDD (VBAT_LOW and VBAT_HIGH rails only for the DA14531) voltage crosses the minimum voltage threshold value or optionally triggered by a configured GPIO or if the RST pad is held high for more than the POR_TIMER_REG value.
+* **HW RESET** : Triggered by the RST pad (P00 for the DA14531), the watchdog, or when waking up from sleep while having the RESET_ON_WAKEUP bit set.
+* **SW RESET** : Triggered when setting the SW_RESET bit.

-This SW example aims to demonstrate how to handle different ways of reset mechanism in DA14531 SoC.
+The current SW example demonstrates how to issue and identify the different kinds of reset on the DA14531 and DA14585/586 devices as well as identifying if the device issued a Hardfault or an NMI Handler.

+The DA14531 includes a special register that indicates the reset source previously occured (RESET_STAT_REG) while in order to identify the reset source on the DA14585/586 devices registers that retain their values, through the different kinds of resets, are used.
+The SDK 6.0.14.1114 includes a weak function in the system_init() which can be implemented on user space in order for the application to be aware of the current reset.

 ## Key Features
-- Store data in the uninitialized section of the Retention-RAM
+- Store data in the uninitialized section of the Retention-RAM for tracking an NMI or a Hardfault.
 - Detect source of :
     - Hardware reset
     - Software reset
     - Reset by WDOG expiration
     - Power-on-Reset
 - Using UART2 for debugging purposes
 - 128-bit UUID custom profile
+    - For reading the previous reset reason.
+    - For issuing a new reset.

+## SDK modifications
+The current example uses the un-initialized data section in order to store identification flags for the application code to be aware if an NMI or a Hardfault has occured.
+The identification flag is preceded and followed by 32bit magic values that act as memory integrity check.
+For setting the flags minor changes has to be applied in the SDK in order for the flags to be set if the NMI or the Hardfault handler occurs.
+The user will have to add:
+- For the Hardfault:
+  - Include the user_reser_mechanism.h file in the hardfaut_handler.c:
+    ```c
+    #include "user_reset_mechanism.h"
+    ```
+  - In the top of the HardFault_HandlerC() function, invoke the function:
+    ```c
+    user_set_hardfault_flag();
+    ```
+- For the NMI:
+  - Include the user_reser_mechanism.h file in the nmi_handler.c:
+    ```c
+    #include "user_reset_mechanism.h"
+    ```
+  - At the top of the NMI_HandlerC() function, invoke the function:
+    ```c
+    user_set_watchdog_flag();
+    ```

 ## HW and SW configuration

 * **Hardware configuration**
-	- This example runs on DA14531 Bluetooth Smart SoC device.
+	- This example runs on DA14531 and DA14585/586 Bluetooth Smart SoC device.
-  - Any of the following DA14531 Development Kits can be used :
+  - Any of the following Development Kits can be used :
     - DA14531 Daughter board + DA145xxDEVKT-P PRO Motherboard
     - DA14531 SmartBond TINY™ Module + DA145xxDEVKT-P PRO Motherboard
+    - DA14585 Daughter board + DA145xxDEVKT-P PRO Motherboard
+    - DA14586 Daughter board + DA145xxDEVKT-P PRO Motherboard

   - For running the example on a **DA14531 Daughter board + DA145xxDEVKT-P PRO Motherboard** the following configuration is required.
       - Connect the DA145xx Pro Development Kit to the host computer.